 Here are some general principles for understanding how to interpret candlestick charts.

 - A long real body indicates stronger pressure than a small real body.
 For example, a long green body represents stronger buying pressure than a small green body.
 A long red body represents stronger selling pressure than a small red body.
+See Become a Master at Price Action Trading.

 - A long lower shadow indicates sellers tried to push the price down, but ultimately the buyers succeeded in pushing the price back up and were strong at the close.